atif5/telegpt/README.md

 # telegpt
 ChatGPT for telegram.
-A bot for interacting WİTH openai's revolutionary technology ChatGPT through telegram.
+A bot for interacting with openai's revolutionary technology ChatGPT through telegram.

 ## installation